Trimming Videos

 For frame-accurate trimming:

-1. Click directly in the In timecode box to set the start point
+1. In the Trim Settings panel, click directly in the In timecode box to set the start point

 2. Click in the Out timecode box to set the end point